EPFL-Center-for-Imaging/mousetumornet/README.md

 **Sample data**: To test the model, you can run it on our provided sample image.
 In Napari, open the image from `File > Open Sample > Mouse lung CT scan`.

 Next, in the menu bar select `Plugins > mousetumornet > Tumor detection`.
-Run the model on your selected image by pressing the "Detect tumors" button.
+Select a [model](#models) and run it on your selected image by pressing the "Detect tumors" button.

 <p align="center">
     <img src="images/napari-screenshot.png" height="400">